bootique/bootique/README.md

 ## Prerequisites

 * Java 8 or newer
-* A few Bootique extensions (namely, [Cayenne](https://github.com/nhl/bootique-cayenne) and [LinkMove](https://github.com/nhl/bootique-linkmove)) still require custom repos.
+* _A few Bootique extensions (namely, [Cayenne](https://github.com/nhl/bootique-cayenne) and [LinkMove](https://github.com/nhl/bootique-linkmove)) require custom Maven repository declarations in the POM.
 Follow the links above for details.
-Hopefully this snag will be resolved soon.
+Hopefully this requirement will go away soon._

 ## Getting Started